This easy Cornish Pasty Recipe is so delicious and makes the perfect packed lunch, picnic food, or make-ahead camping meal.

 This post has been updated for 2020

-- Meat.
 Traditionally beef skirt is used in a Cornish pasty.
-It needs to be devoid of any ‘chewy bits’, diced finely and should be spread evenly throughout the pasty so as not to get a great clump of meat down one end, and a barren t’other end.
+It needs all gristle removing, then should be diced finely and spread evenly throughout the pasty to avoid finding a great clump of meat at one end, with no meat at the other.

-- Seasoning.
-This should actually be number one on this list, as without a damn good sprinkle of salt & pepper, a perfectly good pasty is just bland and inedible.
+This should actually be number one on this list.
+As without a really good sprinkle of salt & pepper, a perfectly good pasty will be bland and inedible.

 - Potatoes.
-Use a waxy potato rather than a floury one.
+Choose a waxy potato rather than a floury one.
 The latter will simply disintegrate in baking.
 Secondly, I was always taught to ‘chip’ my potatoes rather than dice them.
-I’ve made it both ways, and honestly there is no difference in taste.
+I’ve made it both ways, and honestly, there is no difference in taste.
 However, you’ll have generations of Cornish bakers smiling down on you if you chip rather than dice :)

 - Swede/Turnip.
-Apparently there is a little confusion on this vegetable across the Tamar, in England.
-The swede/turnip we use is the yellow fleshed variety.
+Apparently, there is a little confusion on this vegetable.
+The swede/turnip we use is the yellow-fleshed variety.
 For authenticity sake, please avoid the white-fleshed ones.
 The one below is possibly the largest swede I’ve ever seen and I only used one small slice of it for three pasties!

 Step by Step Guide to Making a Traditional Cornish Pasty!